Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-28-How-to-play-Minecraft-pe-servers-By-MineServer-APP.md

 **How to become a VIP?**
 MineServer No vip products now.
-You need to contact the server owner.2
+You need to contact the server owner.